Middlebury Shield

 C) Evidence

-(i) Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant and will not be permitted, except for the limited circumstance where such questions and evidence about the complainant’s prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent.
+(i) Questions and evidence about the Reporting Individual’s sexual predisposition or prior sexual behavior are not relevant and will not be permitted, except for the limited circumstance where such questions and evidence about the Reporting Individual’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Reporting Individual, or if the questions and evidence concern specific incidents of the Reporting Individual’s prior sexual behavior with respect to the Respondent and are offered to prove consent.

 (ii) Information protected under a legally recognized privilege (such as, for example, privileged communications between a party and their physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in a treatment capacity, or privileged communications between a party and their attorney), are not relevant unless the person holding the privilege has waived the privilege in writing and the hearing officer determines it is relevant.